Video Saxon Biedermeier secretary

 Condition:

-Restored, stable and suitable for everyday use with a shellac hand polish.
+Restored, stable condition suitable for everyday use with a shellac hand polish.

 You can find comparable pieces of furniture in the specialist literature: